Skip to main content

 Fields as value source

-When the fields option (which accepts the same types as the fields prop) is provided, and only if it is provided, then parse* functions will validate clauses that have a field identifier to the right of the operator instead of a primitive value.
-A getValueSources function (with the same signature as the prop of the same name) can also be provided to help validate rules.
+When the fields option is provided (accepting the same types as the fields prop), parse* functions validate clauses with field identifiers to the right of the operator instead of primitive values.
+A getValueSources function (same signature as the prop) can also help validate rules.

 parseSQL(`SELECT * FROM t WHERE firstName = lastName`, {